cyclaero/ipdb/README.md

       /usr/local/etc/ipdb/IPRanges/.
 Said directory will becreated if it does not exit.
 If the downloads went smooth, the script will start the ipdb tool in order to generate right in the same go the binary file with the consolidated IPv4 ranges.

+      Later, you may want to put above command into a weekly cron job.

-    6. Check whether the database is ready by looking up some IPv4 addresses using the geoip tool.
+    5. Check whether the database is ready by looking up some IPv4 addresses using the geoip tool.

        $ geoip 62.175.157.33
        62.175.157.33 in 62.174.0.0-62.175.255.255 in ES